 Company B is better off than company A.

 A global US publicly traded food company has enjoyed ROC of more than 40% for decades, but with low growth.
 No matter where management looked it could not find profitable enough acquisition opportunities.
 Profitable in the sense of generating similar ROC.

 Seeing an opportunity, another company successfully bid for the food company.
 It then complemented the profitable business with other businesses that had high, but not as high ROC.
 The resulting company today creates significantly more shareholder value even though the new ROC is lower, as is the P/E ratio.

 A country subsidiary of a global company has enjoyed spectacular profits for many years (in fact much higher than the 30% ROC seen in the example above).
 Over the last few years, two new market opportunities have opened up.
 One is to expand into new distribution channels, the other is to introduce a new product.
 Both opportunities have high, but not spectacularly high ROC (i.e. ROC > COC, but not ROC >> COC).

 Local and global management has repeatedly decided against these expansions because they fear the lower ROC will hurt the stock market valuation.
 As a result, potential shareholder value is left on the table (destroyed if compared to what could have been).

 Enjoying extraordinarily high return on capital is of course attractive.
-Management should certainly strive for the highest ROC possible.
+Management should certainly strive for the highest ROC possible within each business unit.
 But this is not the same as saying that potential new opportunities should be avoided because they have lower profitability.
 As long as they earn their cost of capital and fit within the company’s core capabilities, they should be pursued.
 Many highly profitable companies ranging from Apple to Toyota may be too myopically focused on maintaining the current highly profitable business.